 What is the Weather Like in Tonga in December?

-December is a lively time to be in Tonga in terms of both local Christmas celebrations and the weather!
+December is a lively time to be in Tonga in terms of both local holiday celebrations and the weather!
 The wet season is in full swing in December with heavier downpours, which can affect travel plans.
 Travellers also need to be aware of cyclone warnings.
 Nevertheless, there are often still some long sunny days to enjoy, which when combined with the high humidity, makes it all the more refreshing to jump into the water!
-Find out more about the temperatures, rainfall and more in this guide to the Tonga Weather in December.
+Find out more about the temperatures, rainfall and more in this guide to the weather in Tonga in December.

 Before we jump into this weather guide for December, be sure to bookmark Tonga Weather by Month: What is the Weather Like in Tonga? for more advice.